Senior Travel can be some of the best times of your life. Follow our travel for seniors tips and guides to make every vacation a life-changing one.

 Crater Lake is filled almost entirely by melted snow.
 At 1,943 feet deep, it is the deepest lake in the United States and one of the deepest in the world.
 It is also one of the clearest.
 On sunny summer days, neither words nor photographs can capture Crater Lake’s remarkable blueness.

-In her latest travelogue, travel writer Kileen Prather takes to the rails and travels across Colorado.
+In her latest travelogue, travel for seniors writer Kileen Prather takes to the rails and travels across Colorado.
 If you have the time, this is an ideal vacation for Seniors.
 Traveling by train through the Rockies offers many breathtaking sights including the Durango Silverton ride, the classic Cumbres & Toltec steam train, and the Royal Gorge Scenic Railroad.
 Colorado is the place for train enthusiasts of all ages.

-Last time, our travel writer Kileen Prather took us to sample the delights of Seattle and the Pacific Northwest.
+Last time, our travel for seniors writer Kileen Prather took us to sample the delights of Seattle and the Pacific Northwest.
 This week she travels to Yellowstone National Park, one of the USA’s “must not miss” destinations.
 Whether you visit in winter, spring, summer or autumn, Yellowstone and surrounding areas have something for you.

 Kileen Prather is a tour manager and will be sharing some of her favorite travel places.
 This week she writes about Seattle and the Pacific Northwest… “a perfect place to visit anytime mid-June-Aug.
 Rain is rare and long days of sun help in seeing more.”